nschhina/Shopify-Dev-Challenge-2019-Winter/README.md

 ``curl --header "Content-Type: application/json" --request POST -H 'Authorization:Token 028ad8511a505992e305b0f3df18724fa95b55e4' --data '{"product_name":"ProdD", "product_price" :"45.54"}' http://localhost:8000/api/shop/products/``

+### PUT request
+Majorly used to modify the price of current item, this will not create a new object!
+Make sure you include product_name and product_price in your request
+/api/shop/products/

+``curl --header "Content-Type: application/json" --request PUT -H 'Authorization:Token 028ad8511a505992e3053df18724fa95b55e4' --data '{"product_name": "ProdB","product_price": "58.95"}' http://localhost:8000/api/shop/products/``

+### DELETE request
+Feel like you don't like product in the shop?
+JUST DELETE IT! :P Make sure you include product_name in your request
+/api/shop/products/

+``curl --header "Content-Type: application/json" --request DELETE -H 'Authorization:Token 028ad8511a505992e3053df18724fa95b55e4' --data '{"product_name": "ProdB"}' http://localhost:8000/api/shop/products/``

 Make sure you include both product_name and product_price fields in your POST request.
 By design you can't change product_price of an existing product.
 This will be handled in PUT request

 ## Orders - List View